leiway-info/fig4science/README.md

     * Labels and legends are big enough.
     * Lines are thick enough.
     * Think about for color-blind people, low-quality beamer or screen, and black-white printouts.
+    * Save the figure as vector format (e.g. pdf or eps) than bitmap format (e.g. png or jpg).

 ## Prerequisities
 Main package is based on